mmisw/mmiorr-docs/docs/gettingstarted.md

 The main operations available when viewing an ontology are:

+* Search for any combination of subject, predicate, and object using the Data search fields.

 * Copy the ontologies URI to the clipboard, using the button with the clipboard icon.

-* View or download the ontology in a particular format.
-The viewing options are "RDF/XML" "N3", "Turtle", and "N Triples".
-Ontologies can also be downloaded in JSON-LD or RDF/JSON formats.
-Just choose the desired format in the list.
+* View or download the ontology in chosen formats; just choose from the list.

+ * Ontology viewing formats are RDF/XML, N3, Turtle, and N Triples.

+ * Ontology download formats are JSON-LD or RDF/JSON formats.

 * View list of versions of the ontology: click the "Versions" button.

 * Viewing the metadata details in the various categories shown in the tabs.